GLOBAL MARKETS-Dollar shuffles higher, shares bask near peaks

 Recent comments have suggested that the ECB has no plans to start reeling in its mass stimulus programme any time soon, while the U.S. May consumer price index print will be closely watched ahead of a Federal Reserve meeting next week.

-"The consensus ahead of the ECB meeting has pretty much settled on the view that the Governing Council will keep the faster pace of asset purchases via the pandemic emergency purchase programme for another quarter," ING analysts said.

-But they also acknowledged that "the bar for a dovish surprise has been set high".
+"I would expect the ECB to maintain a dovish stance as they would not be want to be seen as moving towards tapering at the moment," said Lombard Odier's head of FX strategy Vasileios Gkionakis.

+He also added that while the U.S. inflation figure will be high because it will compare to last year's COVID slump, the Fed would see it as "transitory and look through it."

-The U.S. dollar looked to have found some support again having been sapped by last week's softer-than-expected payrolls data.
+The U.S. dollar did look to have found some support again though having been sapped by last week's softer-than-expected payrolls data.

-The dollar's index against a basket of six major currencies =USD stood at 90.136, up 0.2% on the day and off the 89.533 4 1/2-month low touched late last month.
+The dollar's index against a basket of six major currencies =USD stood at 90.100, up fractionally on the day and off the 4 1/2-month low of 89.533 touched late last month.
 It has been idling around there while investors try to gauge the U.S. recovery and policy response.

 "Worries remain that the Fed may start discussing tapering asset purchases at next week's FOMC meeting," said Philip Wee, an FX strategist at Singapore's DBS Bank.
 "More so after U.S. Treasury Secretary Janet Yellen's comment that higher U.S. interest rates would be good for the economy."

+Share in electric carmaker Tesla TSLA.O rose 2.6% in pre-Wall Street trade after data from Beijing showed its Chinese sales - which make up a third of the firm's total sales - had seen a 29% leap last month.

+The data had also showed China's overnall new electric vehicle sales had surged 177% compared to a year ago.

-Sterling was meanwhile down 0.3% on the uncertainty over COVID-19 restrictions removal.
+Back in Europe, sterling dropped as low as $1.4129 on the uncertainty over COVID-19 restrictions' removal.
 The British government had planned to lift almost all remaining restrictions but has seen case numbers start to rise again over the last couple of weeks.

 "The world wants to get itself short sterling," said Societe Generale's Kit Juckes.
 "I don't think it will last, a two-week delay to easing restrictions, that really is very temporary."